Last updated: May 28, 2024

 Training

-For interested staff, over the summer we held three AED and Naloxone training sessions with Gontran Paget, Health & Safety Advisor for SHHS.
-These well-attended workshops allowed SHHS staff to get basic training in the use of AEDs and the administration of nasal naloxone.
+For interested staff, over the summer we held three AED and Naloxone training sessions with Gontran Paget, Senior Manager, Safety Management Systems, SHCS.
+These well-attended workshops allowed SHCS staff to get basic training in the use of AEDs and the administration of nasal naloxone.

 Training Resources